yuvalmGS/gigaspaces-wiki-jekyll/xap97net/configuring-space-gateway-targets.markdown

 |MaxRedoLogCapacity|Specifies the maximum number of packets that should be held in the redo-log for a replication gateway (-1 means unlimited) | 100,000,000 |
 |OnRedoLogCapacityExceeded| `DropOldest` will result in dropping the oldest packet in the redo-log once the capacity is exceeded, `BlockOperations` will result in blocking all new replicated operations by denying such new operation by throwing an exception to the operation invoker. | `DropOldest` |

 If one of the gateway targets name matches the local-gateway-name, it will be filtered and removed from the list at deploy time.
-This may be helpful for creating symmetric configuration which is demonstrated at depanlinkMulti-Site Replication (WAN)tengahlink./multi-site-replication-over-the-wan.htmlbelakanglink page.
+This may be helpful for creating symmetric configuration which is demonstrated at [Multi-Site Replication (WAN)](./multi-site-replication-over-the-wan.html) page.